Majjhima Nikāya 129

 Idaṁ, bhikkhave, bālo paṭhamaṁ diṭṭheva dhamme dukkhaṁ domanassaṁ paṭisaṁvedeti.

-This is the first kind of suffering and sadness that a fool experiences in the present life.
+This is the first kind of suffering and sadness that a fool experiences in this very life.

 Puna caparaṁ, bhikkhave, bālo passati rājāno coraṁ āgucāriṁ gahetvā vividhā kammakāraṇā kārente—